Types of Financial Aid

 Federal Direct Loan Exit Counseling

 The federal government requires all federal loan borrowers to complete the Direct Loan Exit Counseling at any point that the student graduates, withdraws, or drops below half-time enrollment status.
-If you have any questions regarding Direct Loan Exit Counseling, please contact Graduate and Professional Student Financial Services in the Graduate and Professional Center.
+If you have any questions regarding Direct Loan Exit Counseling, contact Graduate and Professional Student Financial Services in the Student Services Center.

 Information needed to begin Direct Loan Exit Counseling: